tomwphillips/tomwphillips.github.io/content/about.md

 description = "Tom Phillips is an engineer with over a decade of experience working with data in scientific research and business, primarily finance."
 +++

-I am an engineer with over a decade of experience working with data in scientific research and business, primarily finance.
+I am a data and software engineer with over a decade of experience working with data in scientific research and business, primarily finance.

 I have a PhD in Chemistry from Imperial College London, where I [built chemical reactors to make high-quality nanoparticles for solar photovoltaics](http://hdl.handle.net/10044/1/64907).
 You can find my publications on [Google Scholar](https://scholar.google.com/citations?hl=en&user=8BSQ__QAAAAJ).